tombousso/sJava/README.md

 (Inspired by Golang)
 To run `examples/tictactoe.sjava`, which uses a JavaFX GUI:

-	> ./sjava run sjava.examples.tictactoe.Main examples/tictactoe.sjava
+	> ./sjava run examples.tictactoe.Main examples/tictactoe.sjava

 Check out the code, it's about 200 lines.
 The `run` command compiles sJava code and runs it from memory.
-To build `compiler3` into `bin/`:
+To build `compiler3` into `bin/`
+(On Windows use `gradlew` instead of `./gradlew`):

-	> make compiler
+	> ./gradlew compiler

-If everything works you should notice a couple of new folders in your `bin/` directory including `bin/sjava/` (the main compiler), which is created when  `bin/2-3/` (`compiler3` compiled by `compiler2`) compiles `compiler3`.
+If everything works you should notice a couple of new folders in your `bin/` directory including `bin/main/`, which contains the classfiles of `compiler3` and `std`.
-Have a look in `bin/sjava/compiler/tokens/` if you're interested in the different Token types which are used during compilation.
+Have a look in `bin/main/sjava/compiler/tokens/` if you're interested in the different Token types which are used during compilation.
 To run all of the tests in `examples/`:

-	> make tester
+	> ./gradlew tester
 	doubledispatch: PASSED
 	formatterTest: PASSED
 	generics: PASSED
 	...

 This will compile all of the examples and check the ones which have expected outputs.
-You can run the `tictactoe` example again (this time the classfiles are precompiled in `bin/sjava/examples/tictactoe`):
+You can run the `tictactoe` example again (this time the classes are already compiled in `bin/examples/tictactoe`):

-	> make run-tictactoe
+	> ./gradlew run_tictactoe

 To run `examples/macro.sjava`:

-	> make run-macro
+	> ./gradlew run_macro
 	Compiled at 21:16:37 08/27/2016
 	Compile time dice roll result: 3
 	Runtime random number up to 1000: 745
-	> make run-macro
+	> ./gradlew run_macro
 	Compiled at 21:16:37 08/27/2016
 	Compile time dice roll result: 3
 	Runtime random number up to 1000: 131

-The date is the same in both runs because `make` didn't recompile `macro.sjava`, since it didn't change.
+The date is the same in both runs because Gradle didn't recompile `macro.sjava`, since it didn't change.
 And finally to run `doubledispatch`:

-	> make run-doubledispatch
+	> ./gradlew run_doubledispatch
 	0 string1
 	1 string1
 	2 integer1